Simple cremation

 Cremations typically take between 1-3 hours, depending on factors like coffin material, size of the deceased, and the temperature of the cremator.
 Following this, a cooling process takes an additional 1-2 hours.
-The service duration may also vary based on whether the cremation is unattended or attended by a few people.
+The service duration may also vary based on whether the cremation is unattended or attended.

 To help you understand the process better, here’s a step-by-step guide to what you can expect, from start to finish, from a cremation funeral.

-Cremation services usually last between 8 and 45 minutes, depending on what the family has chosen.
-With a Distinct Cremations attended cremation, there is the option to have an 10 minute, 20 minute or 30-45 minute service (depending on the service length at your chosen crematorium).
+Cremation services usually last between 8 minutes and an hour, depending on what the family has chosen.
+With a Distinct Cremations attended cremation, there is the option to have an 30 or 60 minute service.

 If you’re attending a cremation, you should aim to arrive at the chapel around 10 to 20 minutes before the funeral is due to start.
 For many, especially those with larger families and social circles, a funeral can be akin to a reunion.
 Arriving early allows people to greet each other before the deceased’s funeral procession arrives.